-(Transparency matters: Illinois Farm Families, National Pork Board, and other farmer-led organizations and retailers have been/are clients of mine.
+Transparency matters: Illinois Farm Families, National Pork Board, and other farmer-led organizations and retailers have been/are clients of mine.
 This post is my own point of view based on my years in grocery and agriculture, coupled with my training as a dietitian.
 It’s also about how I was raised: My family values agriculture, health, and nutrition while also honoring a food budget.
 They go together.
-I hope you enjoy this post!)

 You wheel your cart/buggy up to the meat counter.
 Even in today’s world, choice is there, although it may look different than it did just a few short months ago.
 It might be perplexing to know what to pick.
 You just need a plan.
 Simple, right?
 YES!

 Let’s consider what cooks call “edible portion“.
 It’s basically the part you eat after you peel/trim/prepare your food.
 Not everything is a loss that is trimmed.
-Let’s discuss from a meat case point of view.
+Let’s discuss this from a protein point of view.

 We’ve become used to the convenience of boneless.
 Perfect for the time starved shopper and cook, and/or someone who may still be learning their way around a kitchen.
 We’ve forgotten that in the quest for “hurry up and get it on the table” that bone in offers a different kind of convenience.
 Think of it in terms of prepping more meals after your current meal.